-Lothian Region buses have an extensive and reliable serivce all over the city, (many routes now with electric buses) £1.80 is the standard adult one-trip fare.
-Contactless is the best way to pay for travel on the buses .
+Lothian buses, Edinburgh’s local transport network, have an extensive and reliable service all over the city, many routes now with electric buses. £1.80 is the standard adult one-trip fare.
+Contactless is the best way to pay for travel on the buses; if you pay cash please note that you need exact fare as change is not given.
 A day pass costs £4.40, but does not include the airport buses.

-To get to the Pollock Halls conference venue for EurSafe from Princes Street, take a bus on the shops side of the street to the Royal Commonwealth Pool on Dalkeith Road.
+To get to the Pollock Halls conference venue for EurSafe from Princes Street, take a bus on the shops side of the street to the Royal Commonwealth Pool on Dalkeith Road (ask the driver if you are unsure of where to get off).
 Pollock Halls is a short walk down Holyrood Park Road from the stop.

 - Lothian Buses: Nos 2, 14, 30, 33. £1.80 is the standard adult one-trip fare